Yongchao-YANG/Yongchao-YANG.github.io/_pages/home.md

 ---

 <!--Welcome to Our  group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
 Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.-->
 Welcome to Dr. Yongchao Yang's Dynamics & Intelligent Systems (DIS) Group at Michigan Technological University.
-We aim to understand structural dynamics behaviors and create more intelligent dynamic systems.
-Our specific research includes Sensing, Modeling, Analysis, and Control of dynamic structures and systems, spanning the broad areas of system identification & control and experimental & computational mechanics, combining approaches from machine (deep) learning and computer vision and optical and acoustical tools.
+We aim to understand dynamics behaviors of structures and systems and create intelligent engineering systems.
+Our specific research includes Sensing, Modeling, Analysis, and Control of dynamic structures and systems, spanning the broad areas of system identification & control and experimental & computational mechanics, combining approaches from machine (deep) learning and computer vision with optical and acoustical tools.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->